point-rs/shared-rc/README.md

 in the vein of [ouroboros](https://lib.rs/ouroboros) or [yoke](https://lib.rs/yoke).

-By specializing just for the reference-counted pointers, this crate provides a much simpler API compared to that of ouroboros, yoke, or any other crate for general self-referential types.
+By specializing just for the reference-counted pointers, this crate provides a potentially simpler API compared to that of ouroboros, yoke, or any other crate for general self-referential types.

+You're *probably* better off using yoke, though.